 5. Start Designing Layouts

-Now that we have all the essentials in place, it’s time to create layouts and pages with Elementor.
-While building your pages, make sure to build one section and complete the desktop layout first.
+Now that we have all the essentials, it’s time to create layouts and pages with Elementor.
+While building your pages, build one section and complete the desktop layout first.
 Do not forget to create all the important.

 After completing the desktop layout, use Elementor’s responsive editing mode to fine-tune your layout for tablet and mobile devices.
 You can hide/show some content for mobile devices using Elementor’s visibility options.

-It’s important to create an easy-to-scroll through content layout for tablets and mobile devices.
+Creating an easy-to-scroll-through content layout for tablets and mobile devices is important.
 If you have any animations or effects for the desktop version, it will be good to disable them for the responsive design.

 6. Use Elementor Navigator

 It’s easy to get lost when creating long pages with extensive content and sections.
-It’s also annoying at times to keep scrolling to various sections.
+It’s also annoying at times to keep scrolling through various sections.
 So, to save time, you can enable Elementor Navigator.
-You can use CMD/CTRL + I keyboard shortcut to enable/disable the Navigator.
+You can use the CMD/CTRL + I keyboard shortcut to enable/disable the Navigator.

 With the Navigator, Elementor adds a floating/fixed panel that lists all the sections on your page.
 If you have used design tools like Photoshop or Illustrator, think of the “Layers” panel.
 You can add a custom label for each section in the Navigator.

-Navigator is a perfect fit for long pages or pages with complex multi-layered design and elements combining Z-Index, negative margin, absolute position, etc. It allows you to access elements handles that may be positioned behind other elements.
+Navigator is a perfect fit for long pages or pages with complex multi-layered designs and elements combining Z-Index, negative margin, absolute position, etc. It allows you to access element handles positioned behind other elements.
 You can also drag and drop elements in the Navigator to quickly re-position them on the page.

 Click here to learn more about Navigator